What to do in Chiang Mai in three days

-Chiang Mai is great for long holidays, but if you only have three days, you can actually see quite a lot and enjoy a lot too.
-The city centre and surroundings have enough to offer in terms of temples, restaurants, markets, spas, coffee shops and hotels to allow you to explore without having to rent a car or a motorbike.
+Chiang Mai is great for long holidays, but if you only have three days, you can see a lot and enjoy it.
+The city centre and surroundings have enough to offer in terms of temples, restaurants, markets, spas, coffee shops and hotels to allow you to explore without renting a car or a motorbike.
 The old city fits mostly within the famous square brick walls surrounded by moats filled with water, but there is also a lot to explore between the east wall (Tha Pae Gate) and the river.

 Tha Pae Sunday Walking Street

 The Ta Phae Sunday Walking Street Market is similar to the Sunday walking street market in Phuket, only a lot bigger: about 1 kilometre long and spreading to adjacent streets.
 You will find various clothing, accessories, home decoration, toys, and handicrafts on each side.
-Just as you can expect in Thailand, food is available everywhere, local snacks to take away or dishes to eat at one of the tables.
-Street performances are usually an opportunity for poor people to make a bit of money.
+Just as you can expect in Thailand, food is available everywhere, with local snacks to take away or dishes to eat at one of the tables.
+Street performances usually allow poor people to make a bit of money.

 Street foot massage is available everywhere for a small price (150 baht).
 It looks a bit strange initially if you are unfamiliar with it, but it is a great way to relax after walking up and down the street after shopping.
 The most surprising moment during the walking street market happens at 6 pm sharp.
 After a short announcement in Thai, the national anthem is played through the loudspeakers, and absolutely everyone freezes.
-If you haven’t witnessed this before, it’s quite a surprise, and of course, you too should stop and wait.
+If you haven’t witnessed this before, it’s quite a surprise, and of course, you should stop and wait too.
 It only lasts for one minute.

 Address: Rachadamnoen Rd, Tambon Si Phum, Chiang Mai 50200